Funded by Department of Conservation Community Fund (DOC CF 2018-2020 and 2021-2024)

 Our Team

 Tamsin Orr-Walker - Tamsin is one of the founders of the Kea Conservation Trust and has also been involved with the community engagement project since its inception.
-Tamsin will coordinate the project as a whole and will initially lead the following 3 communities: Wanaka/Mt Aspiring, Queenstown/Wakatipu and Te Anau/Fiordland.
+Tamsin will coordinate the project as a whole and leads the following 3 communities: Wanaka/Mt Aspiring, Queenstown/Whakatipu and Te Anau/Fiordland.

 Dr Laura Young - Laura has been involved in kea research since 2009 when she first volunteered with the KCT and completed her PhD on kea in 2012.
-Laura will lead the following 3 communities: Arthur's Pass/Canterbury, Lower West Coast and Aoraki/Mt Cook.
+Laura leads the following 3 communities: Arthur's Pass/Canterbury, Lower West Coast and Aoraki/Mt Cook.

 Community Projects and Partnerships

-As with our 2015- 2017 Community Engagement Project, a number of community partnerships and projects are being developed to support kea populations at a local level.
+As with our 2015- 2017 Community Engagement Project, a number of community partnerships and projects were developed to support kea populations at a local level.
 For more information on each of these, please click on the links below:

 - Tasman Lead Heads